The compression body graph has infinite diameter: Outline

-Given a train track sequence $\{ \tau_j \}$, we say that a particular train track $\tau_j$ is \emph{$K$-intermediate} if it is distance at least $K$ in the curve complex from both $\tau_0$ and $\tau_n$.
+Given a train track sequence $\{ \tau_j \}$, we say that a particular train track $\tau_j$ is \emph{$K$-intermediate} if the vertex cycles of $\tau_j$ are distance at least $K$ in the curve complex from the vertex cycles of both $\tau_0$ and $\tau_n$.
 If $K$ is sufficiently large, then for any two train track sequences $\{ \tau_j \}$ and $\{ \tau'_j \}$ starting near $\gamma_0$ and ending near $\gamma_r$, for any subsurface $X$ in $S$, and for any pair of $K$-intermediate train tracks $\tau_j$ and $\tau'_k$, the distance between the subsurface projections of $\tau_j$ and $\tau'_k$ in $\mathcal{C}(X)$ is bounded in terms of $d_X(\gamma_0, \gamma_r)$.
-In particular, using the Masur-Minsky formula for distance in the word metric in terms of subsurface projections, this implies that every train track sequence connecting $\gamma_0$ and $\gamma_r$ passes within a bounded word metric distance of any $K$-intermediate train track.
-As the word metric is locally finite, infinitely many train track sequences must share a common train track, and this implies that infinitely many of the handlebodies $V_i$ must share a common disc $D_r$, whose boundary lies close to the geodesic from $\gamma_0$ to $\gamma_r$.
+In particular, using the Masur-Minsky distance formula we find that every train track sequence connecting $\gamma_0$ and $\gamma_r$ passes within a bounded marking distance of any $K$-intermediate train track.
+As the marking complex is locally finite, infinitely many train track sequences must share a common train track, and this implies that infinitely many of the handlebodies $V_i$ must share a common disc $D_r$.
+Furthermore, the boundary of $D_r$ lies close to the geodesic from $\gamma_0$ to $\gamma_r$.

-We now iterate this argument as follows.
-Choose an increasing sequence of numbers $\{ r_n \}$, with the distance between consecutive numbers fixed and sufficiently large.
-At each stage, we may assume we have passed to an infinite subset of the handlebodies which contain the discs $D_{r_1}, \ldots D_{r_n}$.
-These discs lie in a common compression body $W_n$, and the geodesic from $\gamma_0$ to $\gamma_{r_n}$ is contained in a bounded neighbourhod of $\mathcal{D}(W_n)$.
-The compression bodies $W_n$ form an increasing sequence of compression bodies $W_n \subseteq W_{n+1}$, which eventually stabilizes to a constant sequence $W$.
-The entire geodesic ray $\gamma$ is then contained in a bounded neighbourhood of $\mathcal{D}(W)$, as required.
+We iterate this argument to obtain the following.
+Choose an increasing sequence of numbers $\{ r_n \}$, with the difference between consecutive numbers fixed and sufficiently large.
+At each stage, we may assume we have passed to an infinite subset of the handlebodies so that each contains the discs $D_{r_1}, \ldots D_{r_n}$.
+These discs lie in a common compression body $W_n$, and the geodesic from $\gamma_0$ to $\gamma_{r_n}$ is contained in a bounded neighbourhood of $\mathcal{D}(W_n)$.
+The compression bodies $W_n$ form an increasing sequence $W_n < W_{n+1}$, which eventually stabilizes to a constant sequence $W$.
+The entire geodesic ray $\gamma$ is then contained in a bounded neighbourhood of $\mathcal{D}(W)$, by the stability result.